bryan-hoang/vscode-fixinator/README.md

 \_|    \___/\/   \/\___/\_| \_/\_| |_/\_/  \___/\_| \_|
 ```

-Fixinator makes it easy to find and fix security vulnerabilities in your CFML / ColdFusion source code.
+> [Fixinator](https://fixinator.app/) makes it easy to find and fix security vulnerabilities in your CFML / ColdFusion source code.

+The VScode-Fixinator allows you to scan and fix your cfml code directly.

-This extension runs either the Commandbox Fixinator cli or using the Fixinator API directly to scan your CFML code.
+The extension runs with either the [Commandbox Fixinator CLI](https://forgebox.io/view/fixinator) (`box fixinator`) package or using the Fixinator API directly to scan your CFML code.
 If you are a subscriber to Fixinator you can add your API key to the settings to use the API directly.
 If you are not a subscriber you can still use the extension to run the Fixinator CLI but are limited in the number of scans you can run.

 ## Features